 Mistake #6: Chose the Wrong Objective

 So, number six is going to be choosing the wrong marketing objective.
-When set up Facebook ads, there are lots of marketing objectives to choose from.
-Some of the most common ones are going to be reach, kind of a branding, I want as many people as possible to see my ad, to engagement.
+When setting up Facebook ads, there are lots of marketing objectives to choose from.
+Some of the most common ones are going to be reached, kind of branding, I want as many people as possible to see my ad, to engage.
 I just want people to engage with the ad.
 So, I want comments like shares.
 Traffic.
 So, not only do I want people to comment, like, share, I want them to actually get to my website.
 All the way to conversions, which is, hey, I only want people that are going to do the desired action.

 So, the way the Facebook algorithm works is Facebook has to know enough information to know who those ideal people are who will complete that conversion.
 So frequently people want to start a campaign and go straight after conversions.
 They just want sales.
 Which, let’s face it, we all do.
 But if Facebook doesn’t have enough information on the pixel about the person that is more likely to complete that desired action, then it’s not going to work.
 It’s just guessing.

 So, What’s the Right Objective?

 You need almost 50 conversions a week for the Facebook pixel to work correctly.
 Now have I seen it work with less?
 Yes, I have.
 So, going back to our number seven, not building funnels.
 If you don’t have those funnels built out for Facebook to have a better idea of who your client is and you haven’t been leading people down that funnel to get to that conversion, you’re never going to have enough conversions to run a conversion campaign.